 - Physical separation.
 Siblings in divorce don’t always wind up living in the same place.
 Sometimes one child goes with one parent and the other goes with the other.
 It may be a preference or it may be a court ruling.
 Either way, physical distance can negatively impact a sibling relationship.
-One case notes that two sisters having separate bedrooms for the first time in a new house caused this kind of divide.
+One case noted that two sisters having separate bedrooms for the first time in a new house caused this kind of divide.

 How Divorce Impacts Sibling Relationships

-Divorce often leaves a lasting impression on children.
+Divorce leaves a lasting impression on children.
 Down the road, it can lead to feelings that all relationships, no matter how healthy, are doomed, issues with commitment, and other issues.

-Take steps to ensure their health and wellbeing, whether we’re talking siblings or only children.
+Take steps to ensure their health and wellbeing, whether we’re talking about siblings or only children.
 Communicate with them, continue to spend time together, and let them know how important they are.

 Related Reading: Building a Custody Case Against an Abusive Spouse